 Normal Sequence of Courses.
 During the fall semester of the first year, students usually take Economics 500a (microeconomic theory), 510a (macroeconomic theory), 550a (econometrics I), and an economic history class which would satisfy the economic history requirement if a grade of at least HP– were obtained.
 In the following spring, they usually take Economics 501b (microeconomic theory), 511b (macroeconomic theory), 551b (econometrics II), and a fourth course in economics or related subjects, such as probability theory, mathematics, or finance.
 Some students who are well prepared in econometrics may take an advanced econometrics course instead of Economics 550a in the fall of their first year after consulting with the DGS and appropriate econometrics faculty.
-Students take the comprehensive examination in theory in May of the spring semester of their first year.
-If they fail the exam, then they take it again in the following August.

 The third year should normally be devoted to finding a dissertation topic and beginning research on it.
 Third year students typically take one prospectus workshop or seminar each semester and make a presentation in each.